fluid-cloudnative/fluid/charts/fluid/README.md

 License
 -------

 **Fluid** is under the Apache 2.0 license.
 See the [LICENSE](https://github.com/fluid-cloudnative/fluid/blob/master/LICENSE) file for details.
-It is vendor-neutral..
+It is vendor-neutral.